TechnologyHybrid AI Failover

 What AI failover means

-Authority awareness
+Authority governance

-Continuous validation
+Continuous oversight

 Why traditional failover is insufficient